-One of the things I’ve learned in life is that God doesn’t put a premium on painless living.
+One of the things I’ve learned in life is that God doesn’t put a premium on painless living, pain.
 What’s more, if this is one of my highest values, then I will be in direct opposition to Him.
 I wish I could say that this has never been the case for me, but it used to be.
-I used to look for whatever would extinguish pain.
+I used to look for whatever would extinguish pain, because pain hurts.
 I’d even say at one point I was allergic to pain…LOL.
 The good news is, my avoidance of pain didn’t thwart God from using it, nor stand in the way of Him performing His will in my life.
 The bad news is, I did create additional stress and heartache.
 Because I’d gone rigid where pain was concerned, I was also resistant to His move in my life.

 Pain is a tremendous motivator, and believe it or not, it sometimes is the only recourse God has to incentivize us for change.
 The nature of humanity is that we enjoy comfort.
 If we could live forever in a cushioned, comfy bubble we would—we like a womb with a view.
 This comfort we seek can even be toxic and slowly killing us, but if it alleviates our pain, we usually will gravitate towards it.
 This is why our Father uses painful situations to motivate us.